joshgagnon/elusers/readme.md

 Dates are required in the format: day-month-year as the validation and date parsing using php strtotime to parse dates.

+## Todo

+Enforce password strength policy (first we need to create a password policy)

 ## Known bugs

 After updating a users basic details, a new user (state.user) is not re-fetched.